dnsimple/erldns/priv/zonefile.md

+# Zone Files

 erl-dns reads JSON zone files.

 A JSON zone file contains an array of 1 or more zones.
 Each zone has a name and an array of records.
 Each record has a name, type, ttl and data field.

-An example:
+The data field contains a JSON object with one or more attributes that are appropriate for the specific record type.

+## Example Zones

+The follow is an example of a collection of zones with a single zone in the collection.

 '''json
     [{